 This free customer journey map template is designed to quickly and easily build relatively detailed maps for multiple brand personas.
 Customer journey maps are an effective way of identifying how potential customers make their way to your brand and ultimately become loyal advocates.

-Download the free template here… customer-journey-map-maker
+Download the free template here… customer-journey-map-Excel-template

 The template gives you significant flexibility and power in developing a journey map.
 It is structured around a series of purchase phases that a consumer would go through.
 In each of these purchase phases, you have the ability to choose from a drop-down menu to quickly populate the various brand touchpoints that they may consider.